Allied Warships

 This convoy was only made up of one ship, the troopship Queen Mary (British, 81235 GRT, built 1936).
 She departed the Clyde on 5 May 1943 for New York and had on board about 5000 German POW's and also Prime Minister Churchill and his staff.

 The AA cruiser HMS Scylla (Capt.
 I.A.P.
-Macintyre, CBE, DSO, RN) departed Scapa Flow on 4 May 1943 and provided close escort for the troopship.
+Macintyre, CBE, DSO, RN) departed Scapa Flow in the afternoon of the 4th May 1943 and provided close escort for the troopship.

 Also on 5 May 1943, around 0600B/5, the light cruiser HMS Uganda (Capt.
 W.G.
 Andrewes, RN) and AA cruiser HMS Charybdis (Capt.
 G.A.W.
 Voelcker, RN) departed Plymouth to make rendezvous with the Queen Mary.
 Rendezvous was effected on 7 May.
 Most likely HMS Scylla then parted company as she arrived at Plymouth on 8 May.
 HMS Charybdis parted company around 2100A/8 to return to Plymouth where she arrived on 10 May.